Contents

 This emphasises the fact that knowing about your success rates by age can significantly help you boost your egg-freezing success rates and your future chances at a healthy pregnancy!

-But if we were to look at egg freezing success rates by age, this is how it would look like:
+But if we were to look at egg freezing success rates by age, this is how it would be:

 For women above 35: